-Maritozzi, croissants and... col tuppo!
+Maritozzi, croissants and... with tuppo!

 Good brioches with tuppo!